HicResearch/TREEHOOSE/doc/architecture/Architecture.md

 1. IT Administrators use the Service Workbench web application to administer resources in the TRE environment.
-1. The budget controls component is used to set budget limits for the TRE environment.
-IT admins can set the budget and any actions to be taken when the budget thresholds are breached.
+1. The budget controls component is used to set budget limits for the TRE project.
+IT Administrators can set the budget and any actions to be taken when the budget thresholds are breached.
 1. Backup functionality for research workspaces can also be enabled.
 IT Admins can monitor